Whitmer: K-12 schools can reopen; rules coming June 30

 In less than two weeks, the governor will issue an order providing details on what will be required to reopen schools and what will be recommended.
 She said schools will be free to implement more aggressive standards than what the state mandates.

-Public schools face a July 1 deadline to adopt their budgets despite great uncertainty over state funding, which is down substantially due to lower tax revenues.
-Districts are planning for cuts despite the expectation that they will need more aid to have smaller, socially distanced classes and to provide masks during the pandemic.
+Public schools face a July 1 deadline to adopt their budgets despite great uncertainty over state revenue, which is down substantially due to lower tax revenues.
+Districts are planning for cuts despite the expectation that they will need more aid to have smaller, socially distanced classes and to buy masks and equipment during the pandemic.

-Also Wednesday, Whitmer — whom Republicans have accused of going too far with some stay-at-home restrictions or not restarting the economy more quickly — pointed to data showing Michigan’s success in curbing the virus as it surges in many other states.
-Michigan was an early hot spot and has reported the seventh-highest per-capita death rate among states, but the situation has improved markedly since.
+Also Wednesday, the governor — whom Republicans have accused of going too far with some stay-at-home restrictions or not restarting the economy more quickly — pointed to data showing Michigan’s success in curbing the virus as it surges in many other states.
+Michigan was an early hot spot and has reported the eighth-highest per-capita death rate among 50 states and Washington, D.C., but the situation has improved markedly.